KenYeoKP/mystuff/3-Data-Wrangling/readme.md

 <br />
 ### and now we wrangle, with a Python of course

 It was my first experience with Python programming and I quickly learned that its fussiness over syntax is like having a grammar-loving parrot perched on your shoulder, constantly squawking about indentation and backslashes.
-But to deal with the given data format, Python is the program.
+But to deal with the given data format above, Python is the program.
 After much wrangling, I generated a table with five columns: SNo, TimeFrom, TimeTo, RegName and Utterance.
 This data-driven approach ensured that all students who were actively involved in classes were measured appropriately.

     SNo	TimeFrom    TimeTo	RegName	        Utterance
     1	01:45.7	    01:46.3	INSTRUCTOR	hey.